Yacht club: Organization

 Yacht clubs are organized like any other club or organisation with committees, chairman, directors, etc. Due to the connection with the sea and hence the navy, the various posts use naval terminology.
 For example, the chairman/CEO is the Commodore.
 Usually, under the Commodore there are also the Vice Commodore (in charge of land-based activities) and the Rear Commodore (in charge of water-based activities); for clubs in the United States they might in turn be assisted by the Port Captain and the Fleet Captain respectively.
 In a few clubs in the United Kingdom the Admiral, which is one rank above the Commodore, is the senior officer.
-Each of these ranks has specific responsibilities to ensure the smooth running of the club.
+Each of these ranks has specific responsibilities to ensure the smooth sailing of the club.

 Clubhouse or shore station

 Members of yacht clubs typically gather at a clubhouse or shore station which may also have docks.
 The oldest yacht club in the world without a clubhouse is Sheldrake Yacht Club (Mamaroneck, New York).